EU funds

 • Internal Security Fund – ISF

 The Internal Security Fund (ISF) aims to promote the implementation of the Internal Security Strategy, increase law enforcement cooperation and the management of the Union’s external borders.
-ISF’s total budget for the fund period 2014-2020 amounts to approximately EUR 3.8 billion.
-ISF is composed of two instruments:
+The ISF fund finances activities in two different policy areas:

 • Borders and visa (ISF Borders and Visa)